topeberti/Polilingo/Docs/Backend.md

 #### **2 POST /learning/session/start**

 **Purpose:**
-Start a session by creating a new row in user_session_history table setting the session_id ,user_id and started_at fields.
+Start a session by creating a new row in user_session_history table setting the session_id, user_id, started_at, and status fields.

 **Requirements:**

 - User must be logged in.
+- **Automatic Abandonment:** Before starting a new session, the system automatically checks for any existing sessions for the current user with `status = 'started'` and marks them as `abandoned`.
+This ensures only one session is active at a time and handles force-closed apps.

 **Inputs:**